Last Updated: February 7, 2023

 Whether you like it or not, social media is a necessary part of retail marketing for most businesses.
 There is some flexibility within the broader genre, but maintaining an active presence on relevant channels is a great way to keep your customer base informed and engaged.
 And it’s a key avenue for valuable customer feedback.
 So we wanted to break down some strategies and dos and don’ts of several social media networks.
 Hopefully, these tips on the best ways to use social media in retail will help businesses navigate this ever-evolving world.

-Surprisingly, even though competition for ads is growing on Facebook, it remains as a low-cost marketing platform with potential to reach billions of customers.
+Surprisingly, even though competition for ads is growing on Facebook, it remains as a low-cost marketing platform with the potential to reach billions of customers.
 In 2019, Facebook Ad impressions increased by 37% while the average price of Facebook Ads decreased by 6%.
-Facebook is one of the easier platforms to reach a large audience.
+With 80% of U.S. adults claiming to be active users and almost 3 billion global users, Facebook is one of the easier platforms to reach a large audience.
 But there are some strategies that can make it more successful.

 Consider analytics for timing and targeting a certain audience.
 Figuring out the best timing for your post depends in part on your business, but, in general, it’s early afternoons on weekdays.